PoisotLab/betalink/README.md

 # R package betalink

-Measures of network dissimiliraty using R.
+Measures of network dissimilarity using R.

 When using this package, please cite